 What is the UK Seafood Innovation Fund?

-The SIF programme is now part of the government’s UK Seafood Fund.
+The SIF programme is part of the government’s UK Seafood Fund.
 The SIF programme forms part of the Science and Innovation pillar.
 Defra administer the Fisheries Industry Science Partnership scheme (UK FISP) which is also part of the Science and Innovation pillar.

-Who can apply?
+Who could apply?

 What is disruptive innovation & technology?

-The UK Seafood Innovation Fund is particularly keen to hear from applicants bringing novel innovation and technology to disrupt the seafood sector.
-These disruptive innovations’ should bring techniques, skills and processes that can improve on current practices and bring significant benefit to the sector.
+‘Disruptive innovations’ should bring techniques, skills and processes that can improve on current practices and bring significant benefit to the sector.
 Watch our film on what innovation means to SIF here.

 Disruptive innovations may have the potential to be scaled up and could be applicable to any part of the seafood supply chain – from boat or farm to plate.